hslbck/gnome-shell-extension-radio/README.md

 Prerequisites: GStreamer plugins are installed.

 * Install from [GNOME Shell extension website]
-* Build and install from source, see [CONTRIBUTING]
+* Build and install from source: Run `sh build.sh -i` in folder of build.sh file

 ### Charset conversion